HSF/hsf.github.io/organization/_posts/2021/2021-11-11-coordination.md

 We have started to think about WG convenerships for 2022.
 For WG convenors, please let Benedikt know your plans.

-- Normally WG conveners serve for 2 years, by mutual agreement (but this is not set in stone).
+- Normally WG convenors serve for 2 years, by mutual agreement (but this is not set in stone).
 - So far, all but 8 convenors answered.
 Most want to continue (even beyond 2 years).
 Some would make space for younger replacements if there are.

 ### Data Analysis